EzioPeter/viplanner/ros/INSTALL.md

 # INSTALL

-- strongly recommend using the provided docker images for either Ubuntu 20.04 or NVIDIA Jetson Orion (L4T r35.1.0)
+It is strongly recommend to use the provided docker images for NVIDIA Jetson Orion (L4T r35.1.0) due to special version requirements on the Jetson!

 ## Models